phetsims/paper-land/docs/use/example-program.md

       return;
     }

-    // global model for the board (all )
+    // global model for the display (all )
     const model = sharedData.model;

     if ( model.has( propertyName ) ) {